Mayor Mark Gamba and the Milwaukie City Council showed bold climate leadership by recently passing a resolution

 Milwaukie's resolution calls on TriMet to:

 - Purchase no new diesel buses to service Milwaukie or any other part of the TriMet service territory after 2020;

 - Ensure its fleet (including transit buses and other TriMet-owned vehicles) is fully converted to zero emission vehicles by no later than 2035; and

 - Prioritize during the rapid transition to electric buses, placement of the first electric buses in Metro area communities with poorest air quality, especially low income communities and communities of color.

 TriMet is the largest purchaser and user of diesel fuel in the state, operating over 600 diesel buses.
 At the same time, Milwaukie and the Metro region are regularly ranked as suffering from some of the highest levels of diesel pollution in the country and the unhealthy diesel exposure increases its residents' risk of heart attacks, strokes, cardiovascular disease, asthma and other respiratory problems.
 In addition, transportation is the biggest source of greenhouse gas emissions in the Metro region and statewide.

-.
+and taken several actions.
 In addition to the TriMet resolution outlined above, the City Council has approved a Vision

 document calling for Milwaukie to become a Net Zero City by the year 2040 to help forestall the worst effects of climate change and the City is working to develop a Climate Action Plan.
 These are concrete actions that local governments can take to ensure a sustainable future for our residents and region.